The Skiing 80%

 Where to Stay

 One thing before we start.
-Saalbach town centre is compact, but the outskirts of both Saalbach and Hinterglemm straggle the main road along the valley.
+Saalbach town centre is compact, but the outskirts of both Saalbach and Hinterglemm run along the main valley road, as does Leogang which is a long, rather straggly village – with the advantage of being in the heart of the ski area.
 They’re well served by the skibus but, all the same, all that shuttling about to get to and from the lifts during the day – and in and out of town at night is going to be a pain.
 If you do stay out of the centre, make sure that fact is reflected in the price.

 Art-Hotel Kristiana is 200m from the centre and lifts.
 The family-run hotel has typically Tirolean public rooms, a modern spa, and its rooms are lifted by an interesting modern art collection.
 “The most hospitable and friendly family hosts/owners you could wish for, comfortable and clean rooms, plenty of hot water and truly excellent food,” said a reporter.
 During March, early December and also in the summer you can join watercolour classes held in the hotel’s art studio.

-Hotel eva,paradise is in the pedestrian zone and less than 100m from the lifts.
+eva,village is in the pedestrian zone and less than 100m from the lifts.
 It has a refreshingly modern lobby, as well as a fabulous spa and wellness area.
 “It was terrific, if a little pricey,” said a friend of ours who was in town recently.
 “The food and ambience were first class, as was the wellness centre.”
+Another reporter said: “Great mix of contemporary and traditional design.
+Great staff and excellent service.
+Will be coming back.”

-Ski-in ski-out is Hotel Hinterhag is an attractive hotel above Saalbach that’s built from glass and reclaimed wood.
+Ski-in ski-out is Art & Ski-In Hotel Hinterhag is an attractive hotel above Saalbach that’s built from glass and reclaimed wood.
 The exterior style continues inside the hotel, along with paintings and sculptures by owner Evi Fersterer and other international artists.
 Fersterer’s Mirror Tree is focal point of the lobby.
+The hotel also has two good restaurants, and a lovely swimming-pool and wellness area.
+The hotel’s own mountain restaurant, the Hinterhag Alm, is a few metres away from the hotel.

-For those looking for somewhere good value to stay, try Ski Miquel“>Chalet-Hotel Christina.
+For those looking for somewhere good value to stay, try Ski Miquel’s Chalet-Hotel Christina.
 It’s British-run and the rooms are comfortable (all are en suite) if not super-luxurious, with good food served at large dining tables.
 It would make a great place to stay for groups or for sociable couples.
-Or for those on the tightest budgets, you could stay at my own property, the Steinachhog Guest House right in the middle of town.

 Further away, but worth it

-Slightly further afield, the Alpin Juwel hotel has a Ayurveda Spa, outdoor swimming-pool and hot-tub, plus a large roof terrace.
-It also has a lift to the centre of Hinterglemm.
-Glemmtalerhof Hotel has a lovely modern design and comfortable accommodation.
+Slightly further afield, the Alpin Juwel hotel has an Ayurvedic spa, an outdoor heated infinity pool and hot-tub, plus a large roof terrace.
+The hotel’s two-storey adventure world offer lots of games, a children’s cinema, a big playroom and professional child care.
+The hotel also has a lift taking you to the centre of Hinterglemm.

 Leogang is a completely separate village, sharing the ski area.
-The eco-hotel Forsthofalm in Leogang started life as a restaurant with rooms, but it has been transformed into an unusual hotel.
+The surprising eco-hotel Holzhotel Forsthofalm started life here as a restaurant with rooms, but it has been transformed into a most unusual hotel.
 Created entirely from wood – without any glue or metal, it blends perfectly into its setting.
 There are large, modern bedrooms and suites, a rooftop spa with outdoor pool, and two restaurants.

 In Fieberbrunn there are several four-star hotels.
-Hotel Alte Post is in the centre with the ski bus stop nearby.
-It has a new wellness area with a heated outdoor-pool and three types of sauna.
-Hotel Grosslehen houses apartments as well as hotel rooms, has a restaurant serving organic cuisine (a children’s menu is on offer), a bar, a kids club, Stuberl with stove, and is close to the cross-country track and the toboggan run.
+Hotel Alte Post is in the village centre with the ski bus stop nearby.
+The family-run four-star hotel has a traditional Tirolean restaurant and a Western-style saloon.
+There’s also an attractive wellness area with a gym, heated outdoor-pool and three types of sauna.

-Austria Trend Alpine Resort has an indoor swimming-pool, wellness and fitness areas, a kid’s club for children from three years old (Monday to Friday).
-Its restaurant offers a children’s buffet.
-The slopeside Sporthotel Fontana has an indoor swimming-pool and a playroom, and offers childcare, morning exercise classes and massage.
-Hotel Tierwarthof is another hotel that’s recommended for families.
-Family Hotel Schloss Rosenegg is a converted Medieval castle that once hosted Napoleon.
-It was converted into a hotel in 1938 and today has bedrooms and apartments that are full of character, as well as a spa and mini club.
+Hotel Schloss Rosenegg is a converted Medieval castle that once hosted Napoleon.
+The building with its turrets and thick walls was converted into a hotel in 1938 and today has rustic-style bedrooms and apartments that are full of ancient character, as well as a spa and mini club.

 Where to Eat

 The food is good, especially up the mountain.
-The Saalbach ski area now has around 70 mountain eateries, varying from proper restaurants and atmospheric mountain huts to the simplest of snack bars.
+The ski area has around 70 mountain eateries, varying from proper restaurants and atmospheric mountain huts to the simplest of snack bars.

 Bergstadl in the Hinterglemm area is run by Trixi and Sepp who serve all the usual traditional Austrian fare – such as Apfel Strudel and Kaiserschmarrn – with a big smile.

 Fieberbrunn has 10 mountain restaurants in its immediate area, including the popular Wildalpgatterl, which uses mainly regional produce and traditional regional recipes.
 The other mountain eateries include the traditional Larchfilzhochalm and Streubodenalm.
-At Ferchlstadl, the chef provides regional specialties and national delicacies with a creative twist, whilst Hochhorndlhutte specialises in homemade cakes.
+Hochhorndlhutte specialises in homemade cakes.

 Some fabulous places to dine